-* In April, I participated in Script Frenzy and wrote the first 100 pages of a screenplay.
+* In April, I participated in

 * I was accepted into the MFA in poetry program at City College of New York.